search-openmobilesearch

 (f) is a person in whose case tax has been deducted u/s 194N

-(g) is a person in whose case payment or deduction of tax has been deferred on ESOP.
+(g) is a person in whose case payment or deduction of tax has been deferred on ESOP

 This return is applicable for Individual and Hindu Undivided Family (HUF).

-Not having income under the head Profits or Gains of Business or Profession Who is not eligible for filing ITR-1
+Not having income under the head Profits or Gains of Business or Profession

 3. ITR-3 - Applicable for Individual and HUF